How fees and investing are related

 The science of behavioral economics can help explain why we think the higher the price, the higher the value.
 There’s a term called “quality theory” that says people often assume a higher price indicates better quality and a higher long-term return on investment.

-This theory plays out with index funds.
-These funds are all similar in terms of how they work and how they are constructed, yet their fees vary widely depending on the asset manager.
+But it isn’t always the case.
+Let’s look at how this theory applies to index funds.
+Index funds are all similar in terms of how they work and how they’re constructed, yet their fees vary widely depending on the asset manager.

 Morningstar offers the following example: